 The odds of an injury occurring outside does not decrease during winter.
 In fact, cold temperatures offer their own complications.
 Rain and icy surfaces can lead to slips and falls.
 Inclement weather also causes infrastructure damage, such as cracks, pot holes and uneven pavement.
 Unfortunately, each season comes with an abundance of its own risks.

-Whatever the case, whatever the situation, an emergency pool phone can be (and often is) used for any emergency.
+Whatever the case, whatever the situation, emergency pool phones can be (and often is) used for any emergency.
 With Kings III’s equipment and monitoring, a live operator is ready to take the call twenty-four hours a day, seven days a week.
 Distressing and life-threatening situations are not exclusive to any one season.
 The means for staff and tenants to be able to reach out and have a trained professional ready to assist at a moment’s notice is a valuable, year-round safety measure to have in place.
 This is definitely not one of those realizations you want to have after an incident occurs.